underground-software/RPi.GPIO2/README.md

 The libgpiod python bindings must be installed and accessible from the development environment.
 This package is not available via `pip install` and must be installed using the system package manager.

+To view the locations and surrounding lines of all TODOs, FIXMEs, and NOTEs in the codebase, use the `notes.sh` script included with this project.

+This project is free software, please refer to our [LICENSE](LICENSE) for further detail.